shiveshc/CRF_Cell_ID/Readme.md

 ```
 If done with this channel, enter 'y' -
 ```
 We'll enter 'n' since we want to select more landmark cells.
 When done, we'll enter 'y'.
-Thus, following the promts on terminal, users can easily specify identities of as many landmarks as they want e.g.
+Thus, following the prompts on the terminal, users can easily specify identities of as many landmarks as they want e.g.

 <img src = "extra/landmark_2.jpg" width=70% >